Hypothalamic–pituitary–gonadal axis: Gene mutations

 Genetic mutations and chromosomal abnormalities are two sources of HPG axis alteration.
 Single mutations usually lead to changes in binding ability of the hormone and receptor leading to inactivation or over activation.
 These mutations can occur in the genes coding for GnRH, LH, and FSH or their receptors.
 Depending on which hormone and receptor are unable to bind different effects occur but all alter the HPG axis.

 For example, the male mutation of the GnRH coding gene could result in hypogonadotrophic hypogonadism.
-A mutation that cause a gain of function for LH receptor can result in a condition known as testotoxicosis, which cause puberty to occur between ages 2–3 years.
+A mutation that causes a gain of function for LH receptors can result in a condition known as testotoxicosis, which causes puberty to occur between ages 2–3 years.
 Loss of function of LH receptors can cause male pseudohermaphroditism.
 In females mutations would have analogous effects.
 Hormone replacement can be used to initiate puberty and continue if the gene mutation occurs in the gene coding for the hormone.
 Chromosomal mutations tend to affect the androgen production rather than the HPG axis.